Official-Orbit-Studios/Getting-Started/README.md

 2. Edit the code
 3. Run `git add -A` to add your changes to be committed
 4. Run `git commit -m "Message goes here"` to commit your changes locally
-5. Run `git push origin main` to push all your commits to GitHub
+5. Run `git push origin main` to push all your commits to the main branch on GitHub